'Be anxious for nothing..." ~Philippians 4:6

 I wondered Friday afternoon, as he was being taken from the specially equipped vehicle, "Where is the legion of people who would be helping me care for him?"

 I had imagined a happy band of people clad in gleaming white garments.
 There would be a doctor, nurse, PT, OT, CNA, chef, chaplain, masseuse, psychologist, and even a rep from Merry Maids.
-They would all pour out of a large vehicle like clowns in a circus show, armed with their tools and supplies and I would happily show them where they would all sleep.
+They would all quickly pour out of a large vehicle, like circus clowns, armed with their tools and supplies, and I would happily show them where they would all sleep.

 It was not to be.

-Most caregivers may feel as if they should get an honorary medical degree based on their experience alone.
-Caregivers learn and do what they have to, but it is a harrowing feeling when you're tasked to do what you are not trained or qualified to do.
+Most caregivers may feel as if they should get an honorary medical degree, based on their experience alone.
+Caregivers learn, and do what they have to, but it is a harrowing feeling when you're tasked to do what you are neither trained nor qualified to do.

 I kept thinking to myself, "Dad's home."